netarchivesuite/solrwayback/README.md

  * Modify the property files. (default all urls http://localhost:8080)
  * Open search interface: http://localhost:8080/solrwayback

+## Build and test with Docker
+There is a `Dockerfile` that builds the SolrWayback WAR and deploys it via a containerised Tomcat server.
+This has been set up to allow configuration via environment variables as an alternative to supplying the properties file directly.
+There is also a `docker-compose` file that is intended to help with local building and testing of the SolrWayback Docker container.
+To use it:

+* Run `docker-compose build` to build (or re-build) the container.
+* Run `docker-compose up` to run the SolrWayback container along with a Solr instance that contains some test data.

+The Solr instance uses `ukwa/webarchive-discovery-solr`, which runs a Solr instance with a suitable collection and schema already set up.
+It also runs a helper service to populate the instance with some test data.
+If needed, the test Solr instance can be run separately via `docker-compose up solr populate`.

+Note that if you do not have direct internet access, you will need to set proxy variables including `MAVEN_OPTS` appropriately in order for the build to work.

 ## Contact
 Thomas Egense (thomas.egense@gmail.com)
 Feel free to send emails with comments or questions.